LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[APP-IDEA-C]] - A cute sharing ideas among friends platform
 - [[APP-IDEA-D]] - A news app that collects the most important news pieces during offline time
 - [[APPS-USEFUL-A]] - Apps useful for planning
+- [[ARCHITECTURE-BIOPHILIC-BUILDING-EXAMPLES]] - Examples of biophilic, zero-carbon buildings and architecture
 - [[AUTOPOIESIS-A]] - How our social systems can be considered *alive* and reproduce their value essences
 - [[AYURVEDA-DOSHAS]] - The ayurvedic doshas
+- [[BAY-AREA-LINKS]] - Useful resources for the bay area of San Francisco
 - [[BELIEVING-A]] - if we believe, we can't think
 - [[BIOMIMICRY-A]] - Biomimicry lessons mapped against the wisdom of the Nonngar people of Western Australia
 - [[BIOMIMICRY-B]] - The universal patterns that support flourishing in all living systems